Problem-solving is a way of finding new and creative solutions in situations where you’re stuck or can’t work through your issues.

 - When will we review how the solution is going?

-If your solution is related to the children, consider getting them involved in trying the solution, if it’s appropriate.
+If your solution is related to your children, consider getting them involved in trying the solution, if it’s appropriate.

 - Is the solution working?